 4. Finding Free Samples Online

 If you're really set on finding free fragrances, you'll need to do a little leg work and have a lot of patience.
-There are some legit blogs like PrettyThrifty.com that have fragrance giveaway pages — you can sign up for their updates and apply when you see a fragrance you like.
+There are some legit blogs like fragrance giveaway pages — you can sign up for their updates and apply when you see a fragrance you like.that have

 Your best bet is getting samples free with another order — for instance Sephora and Ulta Beauty both offer free samples with any purchase...but you don't get much say on what they are.
 You might find you have better sample selection with niche retailers like FragranceX or Perfumania that specialize in fragrances.